 A few of many street vendors selling their goods at the Italian Feast of San Gennaro, which is still celebrated in a similar manner today.

-Rows of carriages on 23rd Street are blockaded from the January 24th storm which covered the city in 11" of snow.
+Photograph looking east from Sixth Avenue, on 23rd Street.
+Rows of carriages are blockaded from the January 24th storm which covered the city in 11" of snow.

 Photograph shows a line of horse-drawn wagons hauling snow after a blizzard in New York City.

 A group of New York City police officers pose together in front of a precinct.

 Photograph of Mott Street decorated for New Year, Jan.
 21, 1909 - looking toward Port Arthur restaurant.

 Shoppers and commuters fill Herald Square in front of Macy's famous department store.